Program Image Economics

 Master

-- What drives inflation, and how can policymakers keep it low?
+• Control inflation: What causes inflation, and how can it be managed?

-- How to organize healthcare to make it more accessible and affordable?
+• Healthcare solutions: How can we make healthcare more accessible and affordable?

 English